Cherry (novel): Writing

 Walker had been in a federal prison in Ashland, Kentucky, for bank robbery since 2013, and wrote the book on a typewriter over the course of several years.
 He was released early from prison in October 2019.

 Cover

 Janet Hansen, a designer at Alfred Knopf, created the book cover, which features a skull originally by Swedish graphic designer Daniel Bjugård.
 Walker’s literary agent dismissed an earlier version with "[it looked] like it should be sold in Hot Topic".

 Reception

-The book was published to positive reviews and "near-universal praise" as per the review aggregator website Book Marks and Vulture.com, respectively.
-Book Marks reported that 54% of critics gave the book a "rave" review, whilst 31% of the critics expressed "positive" impressions, based on a sample of 13 reviews.

-Cherry debuted at number 14 on The New York Times bestseller list.
+The book was published to "near-universal praise" according to Vulture.com.
+It debuted at number 14 on The New York Times bestseller list.

 The book and the film adaptation have been criticized for presenting the bank robber sympathetically, while overlooking the innocent victims of the crime, such as the bank employees caught in the crime spree.

 Film adaptation

 Because Walker only had limited phone access while in prison, the negotiations for a film adaptation were unusually long.
 Days after publication, filmmakers Joe and Anthony Russo, through their studio AGBO, bought the production rights for $1 million then signed on to direct and produce from a screenplay by Jessica Goldberg.
 In March 2019, it was confirmed that Tom Holland was cast in the lead role.
 Filming began in October 2019.
 Ciara Bravo, Bill Skarsgård, Jack Reynor, Jeff Wahlberg, Kyle Harvey, Forrest Goodluck and Michael Gandolfini were added in October.
 Filming wrapped on January 20, 2020.
 After early distribution talks with Netflix, the Russo brothers struck a deal with Apple TV+ in September 2020.
 Cherry was theatrically released February 26, 2021 and premiered on the streaming service on March 12, 2021.